-3. Maximum loan amounts
+4. Maximum loan amounts

 The maximum loan per MHP project under this NOFA shall be \$20 million, or the amount allowed under Guidelines Section 7307.

-Base loan limits are \$175,000 per Supportive Housing Unit, \$175,000 per Restricted Unit in a Large Family new construction project located in a "High Resource" or "Highest Resource" area on the TCAC/HCD Opportunity Map, and \$150,000 per other Restricted Units.
+For projects utilizing four percent tax credits the initial base amount shall be \$175,000 per Supportive Housing Unit, \$175,000 per Restricted Unit in a Large Family new construction project located in a "High Resource" or "Highest Resource" area on the TCAC/HCD Opportunity Map, and \$150,000 per other Restricted Units.